Skip to main content

 codeOwnerApprovalRequired: true

-See the full configuration reference for every option, and the main CLI page for the provider-agnostic commands, installation, and output formats.
+See the full configuration reference for every option, the Installation page, and the main CLI page for the provider-agnostic commands and output formats.

 Selective Control Execution